marksherriff/uvacs-advising/advising.md

 ## Help with a 5th Year Masters / UVAccelerate

-The CS contact for this is [Prof. Felix Lin](mailto:felixlin@virginia.edu) and the website is [https://engineering.virginia.edu/future-grads/graduate-programs/uvaccelerate](https://engineering.virginia.edu/future-grads/graduate-programs/uvaccelerate).
+The CS contact for this is [Prof. Brad Campbell](mailto:bjc8c@virginia.edu) and the website is [https://engineering.virginia.edu/future-grads/graduate-programs/uvaccelerate](https://engineering.virginia.edu/future-grads/graduate-programs/uvaccelerate).

 For if you have CS-specific questions, please email [cs-UVAccelerate@virginia.edu](cs-UVAccelerate@virginia.edu) to reach all program directors and the CS office staff.
 For more SEAS-related questions, please email the contacts on the UVAccelerate page.